Hey, Guys! Thank you for those who read my previous posts for the past few weeks and those who are reading it right now.

 On another note, I’m actually interested where our GT Teachers are right now, but that might be a future post! 😉

 Hey, Everyone!
 Hope you’re having a great week so far!
 If you’re reading this, thank you for your time and interest.

 Similar to the previous posts, this week’s reflections of high school are based on my own experiences and observations of my classmates who were labeled gifted and talented since kindergarten.

-My intention of these series is to start a conversation about what gifted and talented really means, if there is any meaning or value at all.
+My intention for this series is to start a conversation about what gifted and talented really means, if there is any meaning or value at all.
 Some of my friends who were in the GT program call it “Gifted Trash,” so even the disdain and awareness is apparent when you are in the program or not.
 And others truly believe there is such a thing as a “gifted” or “talented” child.
 What do you think?

 Without further ado, this is what it felt like to be in high school for some GT students.

 Picking the high schools: Magnet schools, including schools offering Pr-AP/AP/IB/College credit were the standard.
 It was nice meeting homeschooled students for the first time.

 Most likely you’re surrounded by kids of professionals or very supportive parents/guardians

 There’s a lot of diversity in race, religion, and lifestyle

 Some students just want to get into an Ivy League school or prestigious school (Harvard, Princeton, MIT, Stanford, etc.)